lingui/js-lingui/website/docs/releases/migration-4.md

 ### Extractor configuration changes

-The big change in the v4 is in extractor internals.
+The big change in v4 is in extractor internals.
 Now it is less fragile, and doesn't depend on the host project settings.

-For most projects, it should work without extra configuration as long as it is a valid ES code.
+For most projects, it should work without extra configuration as long as it is valid ES code.

 `extractBabelOptions` is not useful anymore, please delete it from your config.